bigeasy/abend/README.md

 ```

 Abend's promise: I will unwind your stack and crash your program if it's the
 last thing I do.
-It defeats any and all naive attempts to catch exceptions and
+It defeats any and all naive attempts to catch exceptions.
-turn them into error events.

 Abend is part of the [Cadence](https://github.com/bigeasy/cadence) Universe.